-Fiber (estimated dry matter content) = 4.4%
+Fiber (estimated dry matter content) = 5%

 |Estimated Nutrient Content|

-|Dry Matter Basis||27%||17%||49%|
+|Dry Matter Basis||28%||14%||50%|

-|Calorie Weighted Basis||23%||35%||42%|
+|Calorie Weighted Basis||25%||31%||44%|

-The second item is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The first ingredient in this dog food is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The fourth ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
-Oatmeal is naturally rich in B-vitamins, dietary fiber and is also (unlike many other grains) gluten-free.
+The second ingredient is oatmeal, a whole-grain product made from coarsely ground oats.
+Oatmeal is naturally rich in B-vitamins, dietary fiber and can be (depending upon its level of purity) gluten-free.

-The seventh ingredient is beet pulp.
+First, we find beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.